Stand Up Against Bullies

 Crime Stoppers Take a Stand against Bullies

-Crime Stoppers of Northwest Ontario and Northern Minnesota very strongly encourage citizens to report all bullying incidents – not only the assaults they see and the threats they hear in their home neighborhoods and workplaces, but also the more insidious harassment and intimidation they see on the Internet.
+Crime Stoppers of Northwest Ontario very strongly encourage citizens to report all bullying incidents – not only the assaults they see and the threats they hear in their home neighborhoods and workplaces, but also the more insidious harassment and intimidation they see on the Internet.
 Perhaps most importantly, although bullies may face criminal charges or civil penalties, their behavior signals urgent need for psychological intervention and treatment.

 Bullies no longer only lurk near bike racks, along alleyways, or just out of sight.
 They now menace virtual playgrounds, assaulting victims in the presence of worldwide online audiences.